BrayanOB2003/rsa-file-transfer/README.md

-# Secure File Transfer with Symmetric Key
+# Secure File Transfer with RSA

 This project consists of two programs, a client and a server, that enable secure file transfer using rsa system with AES algorithm with a 256-bit key for file encryption.
 Additionally, the SHA-256 hash of the transferred file is calculated, and its integrity is verified.